-Molotov Jukebox turn up the heat at Islington Metal Works
+Molotov Jukebox turn up the heat at Islington Metal Works and interview

 On Thursday 24th May, Molotov Jukebox held a release show for their recently completed Bang EP.
 With a sound coined “Gyp-Step” and a lead singer whose acting CV has been flourishing with roles in Harry Potter and Game of Thrones, the six-piece has been doing the rounds on the festival circuit, even making it as far afield as Brazil.
 As if the day hadn’t been hot enough, the crowd packed into Islington Metal Works, shoulder to shoulder, to sweat some more and experience the band first-hand.